uclasystem/VQPy/examples/loitering/README.md

 <img src="./README.assets/region.png" alt="region of interest" style="zoom: 30%;" />

-To find all such people, first define a `Person` class and specify that COCO class "person" should map to VObj type `Person`:
+To find all such people, first define a `Person` class and specify COCO class "person" should map to VObj type `Person`:

 ```python
 class Person(vqpy.VObjBase):